 To know how to insert and use images using the Dreamweaver application, see the following sections.

 When you insert an image into a Dreamweaver document, a reference to the image file is generated in the HTML source code.
 To ensure that this reference is correct, the image file must be in the current site.
 If the image is not in the current site, Dreamweaver asks whether you want to copy the file into the site.

 Dreamweaver also allows you to insert images dynamically.
 Dynamic images are those images that change often.
-For example, advertising banner rotation systems need to randomly select a single banner from a list of potential banners, and then dynamically display the selected banner’s image when a page is requested.
+For example, advertising banner rotation systems that randomly select a single banner from a list of potential banners.
+The system dynamically displays the selected banner’s image when a page is requested.

-You can also drag and drop any layer in the Extract panel to any place in Dreamweaver Live View using Live Guides and Element Quick View.
-The Extract Panel allows you to upload PSD files in to it and then drag and drop any layer in the PSD file directly to your Dreamweaver document.
+You can also drag-and-drop any layer from the Extract panel to any place in Dreamweaver Live View using Live Guides and Element Quick View.
+The Extract Panel allows you to upload PSD files and then drag-and-drop any layer in the PSD file directly into your Dreamweaver document.

-After you insert an image, you can set image tag accessibility attributes that can be read by screen readers for visually impaired users.
-These attributes can be edited in HTML code.
+After you insert an image, you can set the image tag and accessibility attributes that screen readers pick up for visually impaired users.
+You can edit these attributes in HTML code.